Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Michigan's games this year have hit the over on three of seven set point totals (42.9%).

-- Michigan is 6-1 against the spread and 7-0 overall in games when it puts up more than 18.7 points.
+- Michigan is 6-1 against the spread and 7-0 overall this season when the team puts up more than 18.7 points.

-- In games that Michigan totals more than 406.1 yards, the team is 4-0 against the spread and 4-0 overall.
+- When Michigan churns out more than 406.1 yards, the team is 4-0 against the spread and 4-0 overall.

 - The Wolverines have turned the ball over four times this season, eight fewer than the Spartans have forced (12).